Metronisys - Governing Autonomous AI with a Human-First Agent OS

 Metronisys positions itself as the missing governance layer — the system that ensures AI agents remain aligned with human values, limits, and long-term wellbeing.

-How Metronisys Governs Clawdbot in Practice
+How Metronisys Governs AI Agent Platforms in Practice

 - Human Sustainability Check — Will this increase burnout, overload, or stress?